phani-training/Securiton-DotnetCoreTraining/Readme.md

     - Create a SqlConnection object with appropriate Connection String.
     - Use the extension methods of the Dapper to perform your data related Operations
     - Query based methods are used for SELECT statements.
     - Execute Method is used for DELETE, UPDATE and INSERT Statements.
+It can also be used for DCL Operations.